How Much Power Do You Really Need for Your Speakers?

 Headroom: Why a Bit More Power Can Be Better

-Many experienced installers say that speakers should receive 10โ€“20% more clean power than their RMS, but not when youโ€™re always at maximum volume.
-Specifically, this is called headroom and it means your system can handle powerful parts in music without causing any distortion.
+Most installers have a lot of experience in that speakers need 10-20 percent more clean power than their RMS, but not when you always play it at full volume.
+Precisely, it is known as headroom and it is a capacity of your system to accommodate strong parts in music without creating distortion.

 How Much Wattage Do You Actually Need?